SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 If the asset hierarchy already exists, and you want to import more assets, it can be achieved by a partial import.

-To import a single child asset or the child asset hierarchy:
+To import a single subasset or the subasset hierarchy:

-1. Navigate to the **Asset tree** page of the child asset and download the template using **Import assets**.
+1. Navigate to the **Asset tree** page of the subasset and download the template using **Import assets**.

-2. Fill in the details for the child asset hierarchy in the CSV template.
+2. Fill in the details for the subasset hierarchy in the CSV template.
 See [CSV template parameters](#csv-template-parameters) for more details.

 	{{< c8y-admon-info>}}
 From any hierarchy level, the template will be downloaded only for its child hierarchy.
 Assets must only be imported for the child hierarchy.
 	{{< /c8y-admon-info>}}

-3. Enter the details for the child assets in the CSV template.
+3. Enter the details for the subassets in the CSV template.

 4. Click **Import assets**.

 5. Upload the CSV template in the **Drop file here** section in the **Import assets** dialog and click **Import**.

-If all details are mentioned correctly in the CSV template, the child asset hierarchy is created successfully.
+If all details are mentioned correctly in the CSV template, the subasset hierarchy is created successfully.

 An unsuccessful partial import will result in a **Failed asset imports** notification, showing the validation issues.
 Review the reported issues and try again.